clicknium/clicknium-docs/doc/references/python/exceptions/unauthoriederror.md

 - extends: [BaseError](./baseerror.md)

-**UnAuthorizedError is raised when user does not sign in or the sign in state is expired.**
+**UnAuthorizedError is raised when the user has not signed in or the sign-in state is expired.**

 - [message](#message)
 - [stacktrace](#stacktrace)